You are here

-Food and Beverage: The First Class menu features multiple meal options – from caviar to eggs cooked to order – with a selection of Malaysian and western favourites, healthy choices and various chef recommendations.
-Malaysia Airlines' Chef-on-Call option allows for passengers in First and Business to pre-order their desired meals with just 24-hour's notice.
+Food and Beverage: The Business Suite menu features multiple meal options – from caviar to eggs cooked to order – with a selection of Malaysian and western favourites, healthy choices and various chef recommendations.
+Malaysia Airlines' Chef-on-Call option allows for passengers to pre-order their desired meals with just 24-hour's notice.
 The table at your seat is set with a linen tablecloth and meals are enjoyed on crockery and complemented by stylish cutlery.
-But the real jewel in the crown is the appetiser: those Signature Satay sticks that Malaysian Airlines is so famous for; they're absolutely delicious.
+The real jewel in the crown is the appetiser: those Signature Satay sticks that Malaysian Airlines is so famous for; they're absolutely delicious.

 Malaysia Airlines Baggage Allowance

 Hand luggage allowance is determined by the class flown.
-Economy Class guests are permitted one carry-on piece while First and Business Class guests are permitted two pieces of cabin luggage.
+Economy Class guests are permitted one carry-on piece while Business Suite and Business Class guests are permitted two pieces of cabin luggage.
 The maximum weight for carry-on bags is 7kg.
 Passengers with infants are allowed one additional 5kg bag.

 The maximum linear dimensions of a carry-on item is 115cm (45”) which equates to height 56cm (22”), length 36cm (14”) and width 23cm (9”).

 The checked baggage allowance depends on the routing, ticket class and destination.

 For most destinations, guests may check-in multiple bags up to a maximum weight limit.
 Economy Class passengers are allowed two bags not exceeding a total of 30kg (66lbs).
-Business Class passengers may take up to 40kg and First Class is permitted 50kg.
+Business Class passengers may take up to 40kg and Business Suite is permitted 50kg.
 For further information, please contact the airline directly.

 Luggage allowance for flights on code share partners or alliance member airlines may be different.